Newsletter

 These six etiquette missteps can prove costly overseas (Credit: DailyPassport-October 2025).

-- Carrying a Bulky Suitcase on the Paris Metro is considered a hindrance to other passengers.
+- Carrying a Bulky Suitcase on the Paris Metro is a hindrance to other passengers.
 Using public transportation can be a game changer while traveling as it can save you a significant amount of money compared to taxis.
 It also gives you an opportunity to experience a city as the locals do.

 - Scrunching Up a Bank Note in Thailand – According to Article 112 of the Thai Penal Code, “Whoever defames, insults, or threatens the King, the Queen, the Heir-apparent, or the Regent shall be punished with imprisonment of three to 15 years.”
 While making a joke about the royal family or refusing to stand while the national anthem is played won’t win you any friends, even crumpling up a banknote featuring their likenesses as you put it into a pocket or throwing one on the counter of a bar could be misconstrued as disrespecting the royal family.
 So, when handing over baht to pay for something in Thailand, make sure it’s pristine.